Elmar Bolowich: North Carolina Tar Heels

-Since 1988, Bolowich compiled a 280–144–40 (0.647) record in 22 seasons making him the winningest coach of the North Carolina Tar Heels men's soccer program.
+Bolowich compiled a 280–144–40 (0.647) record in 22 seasons with North Carolina, making him the winningest coach of the North Carolina Tar Heels men's soccer program.
 Under Bolowich's direction, the North Carolina Tar Heels men's soccer won the 2001 NCAA Division 1 Championship by defeating the Indiana University Hoosiers 2–0 with a 21–4–0 record on the season.
 This marked the first national title for the North Carolina Tar Heels men's soccer program.
 Coach Bolowich led the program to the NCAA tournament in nine out of his last 10 seasons, and reached the Elite Eight five of his last 10 seasons.
 In 2001, he won the NSCAA National Coach of the Year award.
 During his last 11 seasons at North Carolina, Bolowich led the team to 6 appearances in the NCAA quarterfinals.
 He led the North Carolina Tar Heels men's soccer team to the NCAA tournament 15 times as well as three NCAA College Cup appearances in the three years before he transferred to Creighton University.

 Under Coach Bolowich, the Tar Heels also won the 2000 Atlantic Coast Conference championship and the regular season titles in 2000, 2009, and 2010.
 Bolowich won the NSCAA National Coach of the Year Award in 2001 as well as the ACC Coach of the Year in 2000 and 2010.

 At the University of North Carolina, he succeeded the then women's and men's soccer coach Anson Dorrance to take the head coaching position in 1988 after serving as a part-time assistant coach for the men's Tar Heel soccer team in 1986.
 From 1987–8, he was a full-time assistant coach to Dorrance.
-It was in 1987 when the Tar Heels won their first ACC tournament championship and advanced to their first Final Four 1987 NCAA Division I Men's Soccer Championship where North Carolina lost to Clemson University in the semi-final round 4–1.The also won their 1st ACC tournamen beating N.C.
-State in the final 3–2 The game was played at Riggs Field at Clemson University, despite the North Carolina Tar Heels men's soccer team having defeated Clemson Tigers men's soccer team twice earlier on in the 1987 season.
+It was in 1987 when the Tar Heels won their first ACC tournament championship and advanced to their first Final Four 1987 NCAA Division I Men's Soccer Championship where North Carolina lost to Clemson University in the semi-final round 4–1.
+They also won their 1st ACC tournament, beating N.C.
+State in the final 3–2.
+The game was played at Riggs Field at Clemson University, despite the North Carolina Tar Heels men's soccer team having defeated Clemson Tigers men's soccer team twice earlier on in the 1987 season.